aleskucera/axion/docs/theory/gauss-least-constraint.md

 ### The Core Idea in Simple Terms

-> Imagine a bead sliding along a frictionless wire (the constraint).
+> Imagine a bead sliding along a bent frictionless wire (the constraint).
 If you flick the bead, it will try to move in a straight line (unconstrained motion).
 However, the wire forces it to follow a curve.
 Gauss's Principle states that at every single moment, the wire will exert the *absolute minimum force necessary* to keep the bead on its path.

 In essence, a constrained system will always accelerate in a way that is "as close as possible" to how it would accelerate if the constraints were not there.
 This deviation caused by the constraints is what Gauss called the "constraint" and stated that the system moves to make this value as small as possible.